‘Dateline’ examines ‘accidental’ death of Upstate New York wife and mother, Leslie Neulander - NewsBreak

 (NBC News) — Friday on “Dateline,” when Leslie Neulander, an Upstate New York wife and mother, dies after what appears to be an accidental fall in the shower, two friends join forces to seek justice on her behalf.

-Andrea Canning reports on the latest twists and the final chapter in the case.‘Lake Mead Corpse Water’ now for sale in Las Vegas
+Andrea Canning reports on the latest twists and the final chapter in the case.

 Here’s a preview of Canning’s report: